fbpx

 Holley Nethercote is well experienced in assisting clients to prepare and review disclosure materials for all types of financial products.
 Our licensee review service includes a review of the client’s website, disclosure materials and promotional materials as well as the underlying compliance procedures.

-Please do not hesitate to contact us at either our Melbourne or Sydney office if you have further questions, require our assistance with the preparation of promotional materials or wish us to undertake a licensee review.
+Please do not hesitate to contact us if you have further questions, require our assistance with the preparation of promotional materials or wish us to undertake a licensee review.

 Author: David Court (Partner)